Nadal likens his body to ''an old machine'' at Italian Open | Sports-Games

 “It was inspiring,” Swiatek said.
 “Seeing numbers on Wikipedia is one thing, but seeing all the trophies, how consistent he was sometimes in some tournaments, it's amazing.”
 Swiatek, the 2020 French Open champion, routed Karolina Pliskova 6-0, 6-0 in last year's Rome final.
 She'll open against either one of two Americans: Shelby Rogers or Alison Riske.

+Djokovic lost to Alcaraz in a third-set tiebreaker in the Madrid semifinals on Saturday.

+“It's closer to desired level every week,” Djokovic said.
+“Even after (an) almost 3 1/2-hour battle against Alcaraz, I recovered well the next day, was ready to go.
+That's a positive and encouraging factor prior to Rome and also, of course, the big goal, which is Paris.”
 JABEUR MANIA Ons Jabeur's Madrid Open title is still reverberating around the Middle East.

-The seventh-ranked Tunisian became the first Arab player to win a WTA 1000 tournament.

 “The Michael Jackson of the Arab world kind of texted me,” Jabeur said, referring to Lebanese singer Ragheb Alama.
 “It's a great honor for me.”
-Jabeur also received a congratulatory message from Tunisian-Italian rapper Ghali.
+The seventh-ranked Tunisian, the first Arab female or male to make the top 10, also received a congratulatory message from Tunisian-Italian rapper Ghali.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)